 Charlene has over 30 years of experience in wellness and fitness, serving senior populations for the last 15.
 Charlene heads up the Thrive Fitness Center, open to residents, staff, and the community.
 She holds certifications in Yoga, Pilates, Water Fitness, Senior Fitness and is always excited to learn more.
 Charlene’s passion for movement comes from her many years as a dancer and choreographer.
 A fan of Broadway and movie musicals, she embodies the famous quote from Bob Fosse: “Live like you’ll die tomorrow, work like you don’t need the money and dance like nobody’s watching.”
 You can always count on Charlene to enthusiastically and loudly support our local sports teams – the Mariners, Huskies, Sounders, Storm, Kraken and the Seahawks!

 Health Services Administratorpyeo@bayviewseattle.org

-Pamela Yeo oversees the Assisted Living and Memory Care of our Health Care Services.
+Pamela Yeo oversees the Assisted Living, Memory Care, Skilled Nursing & Rehab, and the Intergenerational Children’s Center.
 She has been serving in long-term care for over 22 years.
 Her journey started as a Social Worker in a large skilled nursing facility at a CCRC.
 As this role developed, she oversaw the Resident Life Services which included the team of social workers and the life enrichment department.
 During those years she decided to become a Licensed Nursing Home Administrator.
 Over the past 10 years Pamela has worked as an administrator for skilled nursing and assisted living facilities in both the not-for-profit and for-profit arenas.
 Pamela is always looking for ways to increase communication and provide the highest quality of care to her residents.